Alfresco/alfresco-identity-service/docs/README.md

 ### APIs and Interfaces

-In it's initial introduction, only the endpoints necessary for SAML and Open ID Connect protocols are supported in the Identity Service.
+In its initial introduction, only the endpoints necessary for SAML and Open ID Connect protocols are supported in the Identity Service.

 From a UI perspective, an Alfresco login theme is provided, but the admin console is Keycloak's default.